dotnet/docs/docs/core/packages.md

 ### .NET Standard

-The .NET Standard (target framework moniker: `netstandard`) framework represents the APIs defined by and built on top of the [.NET Standard](../standard/net-standard.md).
+The .NET Standard ([Target Framework Moniker](/dotnet/standard/frameworks): `netstandard`) framework represents the APIs defined by and built on top of the [.NET Standard](../standard/net-standard.md).
 Libraries that are intended to run on multiple runtimes should target this framework.
 They will be supported on any .NET Standard compliant runtime, such as .NET Core, .NET Framework and Mono/Xamarin.
 Each of these runtimes supports a set of .NET Standard versions, depending on which APIs they implement.

 The `netstandard` framework implicitly references the [`NETStandard.Library`](https://www.nuget.org/packages/NETStandard.Library) metapackage.
 For example, the following MSBuild project file indicates that the project targets `netstandard1.6`, which references the [`NETStandard.Library` version 1.6](https://www.nuget.org/packages/NETStandard.Library/1.6.0) metapackage.